Goitseone-Themba/Cookie/README.md

 # Cookie
-This is just a ciikie popup to practice basic css
+This is just a cookie popup to practice basic css